 A: Starting on 26th November 2014, you must add the version information to your REST API calls.
 If your call fails with a VssVersionNotSpecifiedException exception, you must include ?api-version=1.0-preview.1 in your REST API calls.
-To do this, follow the instructions here.
+To do this, see Get started with the REST APIs.

 Q: I noticed that user code fails to execute if it depends on the test names.
 Are test names changed when run against the service?